Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The Supreme Court has also examined whether proof leading to penalties applied by the Competition Council complied with the standard established by EU case law – specifically, whether the evidence used by the council was “precise and consistent”.

-In actions concerning private damages, the burden of proof regarding the existence of the competition breach and the evidence concerning the quantum of the damages lies with the claimant.
+In actions concerning private damages, the burden of proof regarding the existence of the competition breach (which can be ascertained via a definitive resolution of a competition authority or assessed by the court if no prior decision of a competition authority exists) and the evidence concerning the quantum of the damages lies with the claimant.
 The standard of proof required for the quantification of damages must not render the exercise of the right to damages impossible or excessively difficult.

 Is there a hearing?
 If so, what is the process for submitting evidence and testimony?